 - Do you agree that the UDHR should be the starting point for human rights education?
-Why or why not? - Why do you feel it is important to teach about the principles of the UDHR? - How can you connect the values underlying the articles of the UDHR to cultural values in your societies?
-Please provide examples. - How do we move from learning about human rights to securing them at personal and community levels?
+Why or why not? - Why do you feel it is important to teach about the principles of the UDHR? - How do we move from learning about human rights to securing them at personal and community levels?
 What can we teach about the human rights principles and values that will encourage their implementation?